Senators urge Obama to cut U.S. ties with Russian arms exporter

-WASHINGTON, March 27 A group of U.S. senators called on President Barack Obama on Thursday to impose sanctions on Russia's defense sector following its forcible annexation of Crimea, urging him to cut U.S ties with Moscow's state arms exporter.
+WASHINGTON A group of U.S. senators called on President Barack Obama on Thursday to impose sanctions on Russia's defense sector following its forcible annexation of Crimea, urging him to cut U.S. ties with Moscow's state arms exporter.

 "We call on you to cancel all existing (Pentagon) contracts with Rosoboronexport, as well as any plans for future deals, and impose sanctions to ban contracts with any company that cooperates with Rosoboronexport on military programs," Sen. John Cornyn of Texas and Sen. Dan Coats of Indiana wrote Obama.